If the biggest corporate mergers were ever done on data room

 1. Canadian Pacific Railway – Kansas City Southern

-While this merger deal was made public in 2021 when Canadian Pacific Railway announced its acquisition of Kansas City Southern, it has yet to be finalized.
+While this merger deal was made public in 2021 when Canadian Pacific Railway announced its acquisition of Kansas City Southern, it was only finalized in 2023.

-Shareholders of both parties have approved the $31 billion merger, and now it’s expected to be approved by the Surface Transportation Board.
+Shareholders of both parties have approved the $31 billion merger, and the deal was expected to be approved by the Surface Transportation Board.
 As stated by CPR and Kansas City Southern, the merged company will create the first direct railway network between Canada and Mexico.

 2. Shaw – Rogers

-The $20 billion merger between Rogers Communications and Shaw Communications is still pending.
+The $26 billion merger between Rogers Communications and Shaw Communications was only closed in April 2023.

 To settle the issue, Rogers announced plans to sell its Freedom Mobile to Quebecor, which would alleviate concerns about operator competition in the country.
 Although this did not resolve the issue, all parties look forward to the project’s successful completion.